NIH-NCPI/NCPI-Whistler-Tutorial/docs/loading.md

 To load more than one study at a time, simply provide more than one configuration file on the command and play will iterate over that list in sequential order.

-That's pretty much it for loading data.From here, you may want to have a look at some [final thoughts](/final_thoughts).
+That's pretty much it for loading data.
+For information about loading IG Definitions into FHIR, checkout the section on [profiles](/profiles).